Amandakate67/dental-analytics--portfolio/README.md

 16+ years as a dental hygienist transitioning into healthcare analytics.
-This portfolio contains SQL projects built from real clinical experience in dental compliance, treatment analytics, and revenue cycle data.
+This portfolio contains SQL projects built from real clinical experience in dental compliance, treatment analytics, revenue cycle data, and multi-location DSO operations.

 ## Projects